This Easy Salmon Pho is a simple version of the traditional Vietnamese noodle soup. Nourishing, loaded with flavour, gluten-free and dairy-free!

 I use salmon fillets from the award-winning brand The Saucy Fish Co. (available on Ocado too), which creates super inspirational fish & sauces combinations, helping you create fuss-free fish dishes in no time!

-How To Make Easy Salmon Pho
+How To Make This Easy Pho

 It's made up of 4 main components: the broth, the salmon, the rice noodles and the toppings.